murthy-vmware/acme-fitness-store/05-hol-1-hello-world-spring-boot-microservice/README.md

 In the previous section you created an empty azure spring apps instance.
-In this section we will try to deploy a very simple hello-world spring boot app to get a high level understanding of how to deploy an app and access it.
+In this section we will try to deploy a very simple hello-world spring boot app to get a high level understanding of how to deploy an asa-e app and access it.

 ---